 Safety is a top priority at Northrop Grumman.
 Please take the necessary precautions to prepare and always follow the guidance of local authorities.
 If instructed to evacuate, do so promptly.

 For the latest weather conditions in your area, go to www.weather.gov.

-Employee Support of the American Red Cross Annual Disaster Giving Program
+Employee Support of the American Red Cross Annual Disaster Responder Program

-Northrop Grumman employees may support the American Red Cross through the Annual Disaster Giving Program (ADGP), providing a reliable funding base for disaster relief services.
-Our contributions help ensure that the Red Cross can be on the scene of a disaster at a moment's notice.
+Northrop Grumman employees may support the American Red Cross through the Annual Disaster Responder Program, providing a reliable funding base for disaster relief services.
+Our contributions help ensure that the Red Cross can be on the scene of a disaster at a moment’s notice.